eurofurence/reg-room-service/README.md

 This service uses go modules to provide dependency management, see `go.mod`.

-If you place this repository OUTSIDE of your gopath, `go build main.go` and `go test ./...` will download all required dependencies by default.
+If you place this repository OUTSIDE of your gopath, `go build cmd/main.go` and `go test ./...` will download all required dependencies by default.

 Go 1.14 or later is required.